THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 2)

 Lastly, it is the fervent prayer of the righteous that avails much:

-The born-again believers have received God’s righteousness as a gift through faith in the person and finished work of Jesus Christ and so their prayers avail much, make tremendous power available, dynamic in its working.
+The born-again believers have received God’s righteousness as a gift through faith in the person and finished work of Jesus Christ.

 The Scripture amply states this truth.

-Beloved, you are the righteousness of God in Christ.
-You are completely and eternally accepted to God in Christ.
-God is committed to answering your prayers of faith.
-So, pray with absolute confidence in God, knowing that your prayer has great power and expecting your prayer to produce wonderful results.
+The New Testament believers are the righteousness of God in Christ.
+We are completely and eternally accepted to God in Christ, and God is committed to answering our prayers of faith.

 The Scripture testifies that “The earnest prayer of a righteous person has great power and produces wonderful results.”
 (Jam.
 5:16b NLT).